sthk206/stringOperator/README.md

 1. Zero Padding

 Zero pads a list of numbers to the left of each number to get a digit that's specified by the user.

+2. Alphabetical Sorting

+Sorts a list of words/string alphabetically.

+3. Word Count Analysis

+Displays the frequencies of each unique word of some text in descending order.